timmyomahony/django-pagedown/README.md

 #### Installation ####

-- Install via pip: `pip install -e https://timmyomahony@github.com/timmyomahony/django-pagedown.git#egg=django-pagedown`
+- Install via pip: `pip install -e https://timmyomahony@github.com/timmyomahony/django-pagedown.git#egg=django-pagedown` for the latest version, otherwise 'pip install django-pagedown'
 - Add `pagedown` to your `INSTALLED_APPS`

 Note that this package will install a cloned copy of the Pagedown library from [http://github.com/timmyomahony/pagedown/](http://github.com/timmyomahony/pagedown/)